Our Application Process

 - be citizens or permanent residents of the United States or its territories at the time of application.

-MDs, RNs with a doctoral degree, and DNPs (Doctor of Nursing Practice) are eligible to apply.
+MDs and RNs with a doctoral degree (PhD or DNP) are eligible to apply.
 The clinical training for physicians and the doctoral degree for nurses should have been completed within the past 5 years prior to the application process.
+Physician applicants must have or be eligible for medical licenses.
 For all applicants, relevant research experience is a particular strength in the application evaluation process.
 100% effort devoted to program activities is a program requirement.
 The National Clinician Scholars Program Directors and a designated national program committee will make all acceptance decisions.